Hrnchamd/MGE-XE/assets/MGE XE Readme.txt

 Morrowind GOTY or Bloodmoon fully patched.
 Any graphics card made since 2009 or so.
 Windows Vista SP2 or later (Windows XP is not supported since MGE XE 0.11.2).
+Morrowind Code Patch, if you want to use MWSE.

 Install
 -------
-1. Update to or install DirectX 9.0c June 2010 at http://www.microsoft.com/download/en/details.aspx?id=35 (This is a required update for all Windows, and won't conflict with DX10+.).

-2. Ensure Microsoft Visual C++ 2015 Redistributable Update 3 RC is intalled, available at https://www.microsoft.com/en-us/download/details.aspx?id=52685

-3. Run the MGE XE installer, and then configure your graphics setting in the 'Graphics' tab, and generate distant land in the 'Distant Land' tab.
+1. If you are interested in MWSE 2.1 and Lua mods, you must first install Morrowind Code Patch (https://www.nexusmods.com/morrowind/mods/19510/).
+The bugfixes it provides are required for MWSE.

+2. Run the MGE XE installer.
+It will add a new configuration program, MGE XE, to your Morrowind directory and to the Morrowind section of your start menu.
+All Visual C++ and DirectX updates are now included in the installer.

+You will be given the choice to update MWSE in the installer, which requires internet access.
 For a manual installation, extract the archive files to your Morrowind directory and run MWSE-Update.

+3. Run MGE XE, and then configure your graphics setting in the 'Graphics' tab, and generate distant land in the 'Distant Land' tab.
+There is an instruction tab for further details.
+If later on you add world-changing mods to your mod list, you will need to re-run the generator to see the changes in the distant world.

 4. If you use Steam, you should turn off the Steam overlay (in Steam, right click Morrowind > Properties).
 If you use Crossfire/SLI, turn off "Responsive menu caching" in the In-game tab, to avoid performance reductions, as this feature is SLI unfriendly.